plone/jenkins.plone.org/README.rst

      https://github.com/plone/plone.app.discussion/admin/hooks
      for an example of a post-commit hook configuration.
 Anonymous users are not allowed to trigger a build.

 Possible Topics / Ideas
 =======================

 * Plone testing – We've got the basic bin/test bits working now.
 I've been slowly setting up some static analysis (pep8, zptlint, etc).
 Selenium/Webdriver testing is something we need to jump on.
 Test coverage reports.
 Performance testing would be outstanding.
 * PLIP testing – The Framework Team and PLIP implementers would appreciate being able to see the current status of under-development PLIPs.
 * Plone releases – Packaging.
 Pushing to dist.plone.org.
 Building installers (automating Windows installer builds is a really high priority at the moment).
 Nightly builds?
 * Compatibility testing – Michael's got a great set of scripts/cfgs set up to easily check a package against any/all Plone releases.
 I'd like to set that up and start plugging in 3rd party packages.
 Ideally, we could start pulling this data in to plone.org's downloads section: PFG 8.1.7 just came out, what versions of Plone does it work with?
 I'd also welcome testing against the current Plone development branches.
 If 30 add-ons break overnight, I can catch the regressions before they make it into the next release.

 Work in Progress
 ================

+* JENKINS SERVER:

+  [ ] Create fabric configuration

+  [ ] Install monitoring

+  [ ] Install notifications when jenkins is down

+  [timo]

 * JENKINS BUILDOUT: Generic Jenkins buildout file/recipe that can be used by Plone core, Plone core projects and collective add-ons to generate a